Incentives, Equilibria, and the Limits of Healthcare AI: A Game-Theoretic Perspective: Introduction

 \section{Introduction}

 Artificial intelligence (AI) is increasingly presented as a potential general-purpose response to the capacity, cost, and productivity pressures facing healthcare systems.
 Advances in machine learning, natural language processing, and generative models have enabled AI systems to operate across a wide range of clinical and administrative tasks, leading to expectations that their diffusion will deliver not only local efficiency gains but system-level transformation.
-Despite this, realised productivity gains in healthcare are not a given; while localised productivity gains are demonstrable in tightly controlled settings \citep{abramoff2023}, evidence suggests that system-level transformation remains limited \citep{han2024}.
+Despite this, realised productivity gains in healthcare are not a given; while localised productivity gains are demonstrable in tightly controlled settings \citep{abramoff2023}, evidence from randomised trials remains largely confined to single-centre settings with surrogate endpoints, and demonstrable gains have not translated reliably to system-level outcomes \citep{han2024}; broader adoption across healthcare systems remains limited \citep{sahni2023}.

 A common explanation for this gap is that AI has not yet been adopted at sufficient scale or technical maturity and indeed this is a relatively new technology in the healthcare setting.
 An alternative explanation, explored in this paper, is that the limiting factor is not individual task performance but coordination.
 Healthcare delivery requires the continuous coordination of work across professional, organisational, and temporal boundaries under uncertainty.
 These coordination requirements impose transaction costs \citep{north1991institutions,north1984transaction} that shape behaviour even when technical capacity exists.
 When the local costs of coordination are borne by individual teams while the benefits are shared across the system, stable patterns of behaviour can emerge that are individually rational but collectively inefficient.